 A recommendation and some candid thoughts about the classification

-The Walliserhof Grand-Hotel & Spa is declared as a five-star hotel.
-The reception and lobby are bright and welcoming, the spa offers enough variety, the swimming pool is a piece of eye-candy, and the hotel did not spare with design elements.
+The Walliserhof Grand-Hotel & Spa is declared a five-star hotel.
+The reception and lobby are bright and welcoming, the spa offers enough variety, the swimming pool is a piece of eye candy, and the hotel does not spare design elements.

 There are three in-house restaurants and a cozy bar.
-And our superior double room had been newly renovated, featuring a memory foam mattress, a pillow menu and views of the glacier.
-(Although it was rather chilly because we could not find the temperature control.)
+And our superior double room had been newly renovated, featuring a memory foam mattress, a pillow menu, and views of the glacier.
+(It was rather chilly because we could not find the temperature control.)

 Having stayed at numerous five-star hotels in Switzerland, I cannot help but compare each experience to my reference points.
-Some of the most luxurious hotels offer large spas with quiet areas for relaxation, spacious rooms with touch-panel interfaces for lighting and temperature, as well as gourmet temples recognized by the Guide Michelin.
+Some of the most luxurious hotels offer large spas with quiet areas for relaxation, spacious rooms with touch-panel interfaces for lighting and temperature, and gourmet temples recognized by the Guide Michelin.

-Located in the historic center of Saas-Fee, the chalet style Walliserhof consists of several houses that are connected through hallways and passages.
+Located in the historic center of Saas-Fee, the chalet-style Walliserhof consists of several houses connected through hallways and passages.
 With no space for expansion, the recent renovation focused on the interior.

-It is evident that lots of thought went into the design which gives the hotel a contemporary and fresh atmosphere.
+It is evident that lots of thought went into the design, giving the hotel a contemporary and fresh atmosphere.
 But compared to other five-star hotels where interior spaces were planned from scratch, the Walliserhof had to compromise and make the best out of its existing structure.

 What I am getting at is that the Walliserhof Grand-Hotel & Spa would have exceeded my expectations by far were is classified as a four-star hotel.
-(In fact, it would be my favorite four-star hotel in Switzerland.)
+(It would be my favorite four-star hotel in Switzerland.)
 But since it decided to play in the five-star league, it cannot quite match up to my reference points.